Serene-Arc/bulk-downloader-for-reddit/README.md

 - Try `python3` or `python` or `py -3` as python have real issues about naming their program

 ### I can't open the self posts.
-- Self posts are held at subreddit as Markdown.
-So, the script downloads them as Markdown in order not to lose their stylings.
+- Self posts are held at reddit as styled with markdown.
+So, the script downloads them as they are in order not to lose their stylings.
 However, there is a great Chrome extension [here](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk) for viewing Markdown files with its styling.
 Install it and open the files with Chrome.

 ## Changelog
 ### [10/07/2018](https://github.com/aliparlakci/bulk-downloader-for-reddit/tree/975246c7f0a407e2f9cdadc4047d203d045da00e)